 Smell: Maple Syrup & Tannic Oak, juicy Raisins & Sultanas, Figs, Old Leather and strong Tea, Paprika, Nutmeg.
 Sea Salt and damp Pebble Beaches…

 Taste: Woody – like Old Sherry, Christmas Cake, Strong Tea, Cinnamon & Clove, long dry Oaky finish…

-There aren’t many distilleries I would buy such an expensive whisky from without first tasting it beforehand but such is my faith in Bruichladdich, and so persuasive were the group admins, that I didn’t really think twice about it.
+There aren’t many distilleries I would buy such an expensive whisky from without tasting it beforehand but such is my faith in Bruichladdich, and so persuasive were the group admins, that I didn’t really think twice about it.
 Having now enjoyed a few drams from the bottle, I’m certainly not disappointed.
-Rich in sherry notes and strongly holding on at just the right side of being over-oaked, this is a quite remarkable dram who’s exceptionally high strength delivers a mass of flavour without ever being too hot.
+Rich in sherry notes and strongly holding on at just the right side of being over-oaked, this is a remarkable dram who’s exceptionally high strength delivers a mass of flavour without ever being too hot.
 An excellent single cask, single malt from an excellent distillery and a nice little luxury treat just in time for the festive period.
 Cheers!

 One thought on “Bruichladdich ‘Friends of Bruichladdich’ 15 Year Old Single Cask”